griffin175/klipper/docs/Installation.md

 choose the line corresponding to the micro-controller (see the [FAQ](FAQ.md#wheres-my-serial-port) for more information).

+When flashing for the first time, make sure that OctoPrint is not connected directly to the printer (from the OctoPrint web page, under the "Connection" section, click "Disconnect").

 For common micro-controllers, the code can be flashed with something similar to: